rowol/picow_ps2kb_to_ble_usb/README.md

 | GND  | 18 | GND, many other choices |

 <br>I ran my keyboard off the 5V VBUS output from the Pico W, which is powered by the USB port.
 It could
-be more robust to use an external 5V supply to run the Pico and keyboard, and possibly not all keyboards will work off VBUS.
+be more robust to use an external 5V supply to run the Pico and keyboard: possibly not all keyboards will work off VBUS.
 Current limit is determined by the USB port, standard USB 2.0 is 500mA.

-## Notes:
+# <br>Notes

-* Project built with [Raspberry Pi Pico C SDK 2.2.1](https://github.com/raspberrypi/pico-sdk).
-It may work with other versions of the SDK
+* Also writes the PS/2 stream (used to set the KB leds.)
+Currently implemented as a quick hack with bit-banging, eventually I will use the PIO for this also.

 * Define NO_PS2_WRITES in ps2kbd-lib CMakeLists.txt to disable all PS/2 writes (these writes are necessary to set the kb led state.)